tonikarttunen/tonikarttunen-com/README.md

 ### How to Run

-**_Note to self:_** If you are intending to run the development server locally, you'll need to run a static file server at port 8888 with CORS enabled:
+**_Note to self:_** If you are intending to run the development server locally, you'll need to run a static file server at port 8888 with CORS enabled (`http-server -p 8888 --cors`) and a blog API server at port 8000.
-`http-server -p 8888 --cors`.

 ```shell
 $ gulp                          # or, `gulp --release`